Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         The brand type of a chunk is cmfl.
 CMAF chunks should only be signalled if they are not co-inciding with the start of a CMAF fragment.
-     8. In Video tracks, profiles like avc1 and hvc1 MAY be used that signal the sequence parameter set in the CMAF Header.
+     8. In Video tracks, profiles like avc1 and hvc1 SHOULD be used that signal the sequence parameter set in the CMAF Header.
         In this case these codec parameters do not change dynamically during the live session in the media track.